The 22 Immutable Laws of Marketing by Al Ries and Jack Trout Book Summary & Commentary

 More recently, Amazon made a genius move when they created their Prime Members Program.
 What is that?
 Well, for about $50 per year, you can get free 2-day shipping on almost any item they sell.
 What’s one of the biggest pains in online shopping?
 Expensive and delayed shipping.
 So Amazon offered a unique service that solved this pain and cemented the loyalty of their best customers.

-8. The most successful companies own a single word in the mind of the customer
+8. Own a single word in the mind of your customer

 The essence of marketing is narrowing the focus.
 You become stronger when you reduce the scope of your operations.
 You can’t stand for something if you chase after everything.